minhhungit/RabbitMq-Sharding-ConsistentHash-Demo/README.md

 This will auto create 4 queue for us (on a node), we don't need to create queue by manual Routing key is used to bind queues to exchange, can be any text

+### Consume
-There are 2 ways to comsume 'shard' queue, either using "exchange name"
+There are 2 ways to consume 'shard' queue: (maybe more I don't know)
+- Either using "exchange name"
 ```
 channel.BasicConsume("shard.images", false, consumer); // this way rabbitmq will auto assign consumer to queue
 ```